-First, mix all the wet ingredients - plant-milk, melted coconut oil, vanilla extract - in a bowl until combined.
+First, mix all the wet ingredients - milk, melted coconut oil, and vanilla extract - in a bowl until combined.

 Then in a separate bowl, mix the dry ingredients - flour, sugar, baking powder, baking soda, salt.

 Next, you'll want to generously coat the donut tray with cooking spray.
 Then mold 6 donuts out of the dough, and fair warning, it will be a little sticky.

 Now, after the donut tray is filled, pop it in the oven and bake for 10 minutes.